scipy/scipy/doc/source/dev/conduct/report_handling_manual.rst

 Once a resolution is agreed upon, but before it is enacted, the committee will contact the original reporter and any other affected parties and explain the proposed resolution.
 The committee will ask if this resolution is acceptable, and must note feedback for the record.
-However, the committee is not required to act on this feedback.

 Finally, the committee will make a report to the SciPy Steering Council (as well as the SciPy core team in the event of an ongoing resolution, such as a